derekl-beep/stackedit-notes/Fixed Income Derivatives.md

 ## DV01

-Suppose the price of a fixed income security is a function of a yield, $y$, then DV01 of the security is the change in price for one-basis point
+Suppose the price of a fixed income security is a function of a yield, $y$, then DV01 of the security is the change in price for one-basis point (i.e. 0.01%) of the change in yield.

+$$DV01=-(P(y)-P(y+0.01\%)$$

 ---
 More notes can be found on https://github.com/derekl-beep/cs-notes.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMDQ3NzQwNDMsMzQyNDM5NTM0LDE3Nj
-kxMTM5MDYsLTczOTQ0NDgxMSwxNTAzMDUzMDIzLDU5NTc2NzM2
-NSw4MTUxODE1OTIsNTc2Nzc3MTA0LC0xMTQxMzAwNDIzLDQyOD
-I0NzI5Nyw1NTMyMTQ4NjRdfQ==
+eyJoaXN0b3J5IjpbMTA3MjQxNDgxOSwzNDI0Mzk1MzQsMTc2OT
+ExMzkwNiwtNzM5NDQ0ODExLDE1MDMwNTMwMjMsNTk1NzY3MzY1
+LDgxNTE4MTU5Miw1NzY3NzcxMDQsLTExNDEzMDA0MjMsNDI4Mj
+Q3Mjk3LDU1MzIxNDg2NF19
 -->